-Slave security is a feature which allows Slave transceivers to accept transmissions from a Master not included in the Call Book.
-The default setting is 0 (Slave Security enabled) which means, only Masters in the Slaves' Call Book may link to that Slave.
+Slave security is a feature that allows Slave transceivers to accept transmissions from a Master not included in the Call Book.
+The default setting is 0 (Slave Security enabled) which means, only a Master which is in the Slaves' Call Book may link to that Slave.